 Age has little to do with whether you can get braces or not.
 What does determine if you are a good candidate is the health of your mouth and your general health.

-There are many options available today; ceramic braces, metal braces, braces fitted behind your teeth, and even invisible clear aligners that can be used in certain cases.
+There are many options available today; ceramic braces, metal braces, braces fitted behind your teeth, and even invisible clear aligners that are removed when you eat.
 After 5 different consultations, I went with self-ligating.

 Self-ligating braces look very similar to other braces and are made from the same materials.
 However, they don't require elastic bands to hold the arch wire that runs through them.
 They have a clip that opens and closes to hold it.
 This means you need to visit the orthodontist less often, less friction on the teeth, easier cleaning and shorter visits to the orthodontist.